saleh20117/Use-another-ROS-robot-whit-SLAM-approach-to-create-and-save-a-map/README.md

 Do the same steps in the previous project, but with another robot

-#ٌ Robot and maps
+## Robot and maps
-I used robot and map frome
+I used robot and map from